priyakdey/registration-form/README.md

 # Registration Form

-User Registration Form in pure HTML, CSS and Javascript.
+User Registration Form in pure HTML, CSS and JavaScript.

 ## Table of Contents